What played out on 21st Street Monday was scarily reminiscent of the tragedy that unfolded in Kirkersville just a few months prior.

 That’s not to say everything worked perfectly.
 Parker, a registered sex offender, was apparently living in Newark but had never updated his address from Marion.
 Would increased supervision have helped prevent this?

 Parker and Thomas Hartless, the Kirkersville gunman, both had firearms despite not being allowed to own them.
 Yes the easy answer is that criminals won’t follow laws about guns, but shouldn’t we be making it more difficult for them to access these weapons?
+The Daniel Murphy – criminal defense attorneys help with representation of such cases.

 We should also be vigilant in our personal lives against domestic violence.
 This could mean talking to a friend who may be being abused.
 It means teaching our children to respect others.
 It means holding those in power accountable when they don’t properly keep us safe from those looking to abuse.